-Collegial relationships form the main part of CPD and apply to doctors with a general scope of practice.
+Collegial relationships is one component of CPD for most doctors practising under their general scope of practice.

 - Collegial relationship and recertification for general scope doctors

 - Search for a suitable colleague

 As from April 2012, doctors with a general scope of practice who are participating in the 'Inpractice' recertification programme, administered by BPAC NZ Ltd, will still be required to have the a collegial relationship.
 The change is: at the time of your practising certificate renewal, when you advise us that you have enrolled in the Inpractice recertification programme, the monitoring of your collegial relationship will no longer be done by us but rather it will be done as part of the programme.

 If you are registered within a general scope of practice (except doctors completing PGY2 as part of an accredited prevocational training programme and doctors enrolled in a vocational training programme) you are required to establish a collegial relationship with a doctor who is registered within a vocational scope in the same or closely related area of medicine in which you work.

 - role model of good medical practice

 - sounding board for the doctor's ideas